yapic/yapic/docs/index.md

 ### Windows and Mac

 YAPiC is currently only supported on Linux.
-It runs in principle on Mac OS, but installing Tensorflow with GPU support in currently [not that straightforward on Mac OS](https://docs.anaconda.com/anaconda/user-guide/tasks/tensorflow/).
+It runs, in principle, on Mac OS, but installing Tensorflow with GPU support in currently [not that straightforward on Mac OS](https://docs.anaconda.com/anaconda/user-guide/tasks/tensorflow/).
 We may release Docker images in the future to run YAPiC easily in Windows and Mac workstations.

 On Windows you may use the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/about) and install CUDA drivers, Tensoerflow and YAPiC on a Ubuntu subsystem.